apache/spark/docs/sql-performance-tuning.md

        <td><code>spark.sql.adaptive.autoBroadcastJoinThreshold</code></td>
        <td>(none)</td>
        <td>
          Configures the maximum size in bytes for a table that will be broadcast to all worker nodes when performing a join.
-By setting this value to -1 broadcasting can be disabled.
-The default value is same with <code>spark.sql.autoBroadcastJoinThreshold</code>.
+By setting this value to -1, broadcasting can be disabled.
+The default value is the same with <code>spark.sql.autoBroadcastJoinThreshold</code>.
 Note that, this config is used only in adaptive framework.
        </td>
        <td>3.2.0</td>
      </tr>